View Product Page

 Add the shortcode [yith-request-a-quote-list] to the message body to show the list of products in the request in the email.

-“YITH WooCommerce Request a Quote” does not manage the style of emails generated by another plugin.
+“YITH Request a Quote for WooCommerce” does not manage the style of emails generated by another plugin.

 Using WPML